Tom Malinowski

-Tomasz Pobóg "Tom" Malinowski (/,mælɪ'naʊskiː/; born September 23, 1965) is an American politician and former diplomat who served as the U.S. representative from New Jersey's 7th congressional district from 2019 to 2023.
+Tomasz Pobóg Malinowski (/,mælɪ'naʊski/ MAL-in-OW-skee, /pl/; born September 23, 1965) is an American politician and former diplomat who served from 2019 to 2023 as the U.S. representative from New Jersey's 7th congressional district.
 A Democrat, he served as Assistant Secretary of State for Democracy, Human Rights, and Labor in the Obama administration.

 A vocal opponent of Donald Trump, Malinowski was first elected in 2018, defeating Republican incumbent Leonard Lance by five points.
-He was reelected in 2020 by narrow margin against state Senate Minority Leader Thomas Kean Jr. In a 2022 rematch, Kean defeated Malinowski by nearly two points.
+He was reelected in 2020 by a narrow margin over State Senate Minority Leader Thomas Kean Jr. In a 2022 rematch with redrawn congressional maps favoring Republicans in the district, Kean beat Malinowski by nearly two points.

-On April 26, 2024, Malinowski announced that he would run for the Hunterdon County Democratic Chair post.
-On June 23, 2024, Malinowski was elected as Chair of the Hunterdon County Democratic party, succeeding Arlene Quinones Perez.
-He resigned as Chair on November 6, 2025 and was replaced by Clinton Mayor Janice Kovach as interim Chair.
+On April 26, 2024, Malinowski announced that he would run for chair of the Hunterdon County Democratic Party.
+On June 23, 2024, Malinowski won the election.
+He resigned as chair on November 6, 2025.

-In November 2025, he announced his campaign for the 2026 special election in New Jersey's 11th congressional district.
-He is seeking to return to the House of Representatives to succeed Mikie Sherrill.
+In November 2025, Malinowski announced his campaign for the 2026 special election in New Jersey's 11th congressional district to succeed Mikie Sherrill, who resigned after being elected governor.
+He narrowly lost the Democratic primary to Analilia Mejia in an upset.

 Early life and education

-Malinowski was born in Słupsk, Poland, and lived in Brwinów until leaving the country at the age of six with his mother, Joanna, who married journalist and a political operator Blair Clark.
-He was raised in Princeton, New Jersey, and graduated from Princeton High School in 1983, where he wrote for the school newspaper The Tower and was an intern in Senator Bill Bradley's office.
-Malinowski received a bachelor of arts in political science from the University of California, Berkeley, in 1987, where he won a Harry S. Truman Scholarship in 1985, and in 1991, a master of philosophy from St. Antony's College, Oxford, where he was a Rhodes Scholar.
+Malinowski was born in Słupsk, Poland, and lived in Brwinów until leaving the country at the age of six with his mother, Joanna, who married journalist and political operative Blair Clark.
+He grew up in Princeton, New Jersey, and graduated in 1983 from Princeton High School, where he wrote for the school newspaper The Tower and interned in Senator Bill Bradley's office.
+In 1987, Malinowski received a bachelor of arts in political science from the University of California, Berkeley, where he won a Harry S. Truman Scholarship in 1985.
+In 1991, he received a master of philosophy from St. Antony's College, Oxford, where he was a Rhodes Scholar.

 Career

 Early career

 Malinowski worked as a special assistant to U.S. Senator Daniel Patrick Moynihan in 1988.
-He worked for the Institute for Human Sciences in Vienna, Austria, and later, as a research assistant for the Ford Foundation in 1993.
+He worked for the Institute for Human Sciences in Vienna, Austria, and in 1993 as a research assistant for the Ford Foundation.
 From 1994 to 1998, Malinowski was a speechwriter for U.S. Secretaries of State Warren Christopher and Madeleine Albright as well as a member of the Policy Planning Staff at the Department of State.
-From 1998 to 2001, Malinowski served as senior director on the National Security Council at the White House.
+From 1998 to 2001, he served as senior director on the National Security Council at the White House.

 Human Rights Watch

-From 2001 to 2013, Malinowski was the Washington director for Human Rights Watch.
-In this position, he advocated for the end of torture techniques and black sites used by the U.S. government during the War on Terror.
+From 2001 to 2013, Malinowski was the Washington director for Human Rights Watch (HRW).
+In that position, he advocated for the end of torture techniques and black sites the U.S. government used during the war on terror.
 He campaigned for democratic reforms in Myanmar and financial sanctions on its leadership.
 Malinowski argued for the recognition of women's rights as a precondition to any peace talks with the Taliban.
 He also pushed for a no-fly zone in Syria during the ongoing civil war.